NISHANT-KHANNA/ecotracks/readme.md

 2. **Voice input is captured** via the Web Speech API and converted into a text query.
 3. The system **fetches train data** via integrated railway APIs.
 4. Results are **displayed on screen** and can also be **spoken aloud** using Text-to-Speech.

 ---

+## 🧪 Research Scope
+This project is part of a broader academic and technological research aimed at enhancing:

+- 🧠 Cognitive Accessibility

+- 🔍 Human-Machine Interaction

+- 🗣️ Voice Recognition Adoption in Public Platforms

+- 💡 Automation & Efficiency in Transportation Interfaces

+---